rudderlabs/rudder-blog/content/blog/rudderstack-warehouse-actions-unlocks-the-data-in-your-warehouse.md

-Now that your table from Snowflake is set up in Warehouse Actions,  you can push identify calls through RudderStack into Salesforce so your sales team can prioritize outreach.
-To do this, you need to add Salesforce as a destination by clicking on Connect Destinations or Add Destinations:
+Now that your table from Snowflake is set up in Warehouse Actions,  you can push `identify` calls through RudderStack into Salesforce so your sales team can prioritize outreach.
+To do this, you need to add Salesforce as a destination by clicking on **Connect Destinations** or **Add Destinations**: